 This list of what to bring to Cuba will set you up with everything you need for a 1-3 week trip.
-This list is useful because travel to Cuba requires careful preparation.
-Forgotten or lost items are not easily replaced there, so your Cuba packing list needs to have a complete list of everything that you’ll need while there.
+You need this list because travel to Cuba requires careful preparation.
+Forgotten or lost items are not easily replaced, so your Cuba packing list needs to include everything that you’ll need while there.

 Preparing for Cuba

 If you are a US citizen, you should check the US State Department page before even booking your trip.
 That page will give you the latest (and often evolving) travel requirements.
 Once armed with that information, you can then decide whether to go it alone or book through a group tour.

 Why is a Packing List for Cuba So Important?